CraigB-spinner/Arcade-Dual-Stick/README.md

 Custom Dual Arcade Stick Box

 A custom **Dual Stick** using home-made fabricated box & two Zero Delay Controller boards.
-Use on games that have two joysticks to control your movement and directional fire like **Robotron 2084**.<br/>
+Use on games that have two joysticks to control your movement and directional fire like **Robotron: 2084**.<br/>
 [![A](Pics/TNx2/Dual%20Stick.JPG)](Pics/Dual%20Stick.JPG)
 <br/>
-The first Zero Delay Controller is setup in box attached to left Joystick and can be used for player #1 with Buttons 1-6(turned CW 'S-pattern'), plus 9-Select(Coin), 10-Start(Play), and 12-Hotkey(Exit).
+The first Zero Delay Controller is setup in box attached to left Joystick and can be used as player #1 with Buttons 1-6(turned CW 'S-pattern'), plus 9-Select(Coin), 10-Start(Play), and 12-Hotkey(Exit).
 The second Zero Delay Controller is setup in box attached to right Joystick without any additional buttons.
-In **Robotron 2084** control is handled by both Joysticks with use of Coin & Play buttons.<br/>
+In **Robotron: 2084** control is handled by both Joysticks with use of Coin & Play buttons.<br/>

 **First Zero Delay Controller**<br/>